3 Keys That Determine the Length of Your Sales Cycle

 Scenario 1: You are with the decision maker, you sold value, but you have not uncovered any urgency.

-They will either not buy at all ( no urgency so nice to have) or it will be a long sales cycle.
+They will either not buy at all (no urgency means it is only nice to have) or it will be a long sales cycle.
 Add urgency to this scenario and not only will they buy, but the sales cycle will be short.
 It has nothing to do with what you sell or who you sell to.
 It has everything to do with urgency.

 Scenario 2: You are with someone other than the decision maker, and you sold value and uncovered urgency.
 Your chance of having a conversation with the decision maker is much greater (because of urgency).
 Remove urgency from that scenario and your chances of having that decision maker conversation become more unlikely and a longer sales cycle becomes more likely.

 Scenario 3: You weren’t able to sell value or reach the decision maker, but there is urgency.
-But because you are being told ABOUT the urgency from someone who DOESN’T HAVE the urgency, it is more difficult to leverage.
+However, you are being told ABOUT the urgency from someone who DOESN’T HAVE the urgency, so it is more difficult to leverage.
 This could result in a shorter sales cycle, but since you didn’t reach the decision maker and sell value, you probably won’t win this business.

 Urgency is the outcome of uncovering their compelling reason to buy, monetizing their compelling reason, and learning how quickly they want to solve/take advantage of their problem/opportunity/situation.
 Urgency occurs through a strong, consultative approach so how can you consistently uncover urgency?